 Dispute Resolution in Small Claims Matters

-Small Claims BC offers a free, secure, online negotiation service that can be used before a claim is filed in court.
-If you try it and it doesn’t work, you can still go to court.
-Consumer Protection BC’s Online Dispute Resolution platform offers a similar service with the option of a mediator for disputes between consumers and participating businesses.
+Small Claims BC offers live phone help, online chat and legal information by email, and a free, secure, online negotiation service that can be used before a claim is filed in court.
+If you try it and it doesn’t work, you can still go to the Civil Resolution Tribunal or to court, depending on the dollar value of the dispute.
+Consumer Protection BC’s Online Dispute Resolution platform offers a similar service with the option of a mediator for disputes between consumers and participating debt collection agencies.

 Alternative Measures in Criminal Matters